openedx/docs.openedx.org/source/educators/how-tos/data/manage_course_grades.rst

 ****************************************************

 For any course, you can generate grades and then download a file with the results for all learners in the course, including unenrolled learners.
-EdX recommends that you generate a grade report as soon as certificates have been issued for your course.
+Best practice is to generate a grade report as soon as certificates have been issued for your course.

-When you initiate calculations to grade learner work, a process starts on the edX servers.
+When you initiate calculations to grade learner work, a process starts on the Open edX servers.
 The complexity of your grading configuration and the number of learners in your course affect how long this process takes.
 You can download a report of the calculated grades in a comma-separated values (.csv) file when the grading process is complete.